sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 ![MDK](img_007.14.png)

->`@odata.id`: an annotation that contains the entity-id More details can be found [here](http://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc36546468).
+>`@odata.id`: an annotation that contains the entity-id.
+More details can be found [here](http://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc36546468).

 In **Behavior** section, update below properties: